shock/python-inliner/README.md

 - `class1.py` imports `from .class2 import Class2`
 - Both `class1.py` and `class2.py` will be inlined into the output

-**Important**: The tool only inlines imports that match the specified module names.
+**Safety Feature**: The tool only inlines imports that match the specified module names.
 Third-party imports within inlined modules are **not** recursively inlined unless explicitly listed.
+This prevents accidentally inlining large external dependencies and ensures your inlined script remains maintainable.

 **Example**:
 - `main.py` imports `from modules.class1 import Class1`
 - `class1.py` imports `import json` (third-party)
 - Only `class1.py` is inlined, `json` remains as an import
+- This is intentional - it prevents your inlined script from becoming bloated with external library code

 ### Circular Import Prevention